Contributed By Patrikios Pavlou & Associates LLC

 Freezing orders can be granted in relation to assets, including both tangible and intangible assets, inside and outside Cyprus.

-In addition to the above, Cypriot courts also asserted jurisdiction in issuing orders by way of a "Chabra" injunction (TSB Private Bank International v Chabra 1 WLR 231).
+In addition to the above, Cypriot courts have also asserted jurisdiction in issuing orders by way of a "Chabra" injunction (TSB Private Bank International v Chabra 1 WLR 231).
 A Chabra injunction is essentially a freezing order directed to a party against which the claimant does not have a substantive cause of action.
-It is made to enforce a judgment (or an anticipated judgment) against that third party and/or freeze assets that are beneficially owned by the cause of action defendant.
+It is made to enforce a judgment (or an anticipated judgment) against that third party and/or freeze assets that are beneficially owned by the cause-of-action defendant.

 Legal proceedings in a district court in Cyprus are initiated when a writ of summons or an originating summons is filed and sealed at court.
 The writ of summons can be generally endorsed (containing only a list of the remedies sought) or specially endorsed (containing a statement of claim providing the main factual background on which the cause of action is founded).
-Following service of the proceedings, the defendant has ten days to file an appearance and then a defence must be filed within 14 days.
+No writ of summons for service out of Cyprus, or of which notice is to be given out of Cyprus, shall be sealed without the leave of the court.
+However, in cases where the proceeding is commenced not via an action but via an originating summons or general application against a person residing outside of Cyprus (for example when an application is filed aiming at the recognition of a foreign judgment in Cyprus), there is no need for a leave to be obtained by the court before its filing.
+Following service of the proceedings, the defendant has ten days to file an appearance, and then a defence must be filed within 14 days.

 Additionally, where the defendant files an appearance or a defence to a specially endorsed writ of summons, the claimant can, where appropriate, apply for a summary judgment on the grounds that there is no defence to the action.
 Summary judgment proceedings are governed by Order 18 of the Civil Procedure Rules (CPR).
 Although a summary judgment does not always result in the final adjudication of a case, it is a fast-track procedure that can be used by a claimant seeking the quick adjudication of its claim, in instances where it has good and valid reasons to believe that the defendant has no defence.